Jeffrey Epstein: Investigations

 Epstein's attorneys asked Judge Berman to probe their client's death, alleging they could provide evidence that the incident resulting in his death was "far more consistent with assault" than suicide.
 One week after having signed his final will, it had been reported that at least one camera in the hallway outside Epstein's cell had footage that was unusable, although other usable footage was recorded in the area.
 Two cameras that malfunctioned in front of Epstein's cell were sent to an FBI crime lab for examination.
 Federal prosecutors subpoenaed up to 20 correctional officers concerning the cause of Epstein's death.

 On November 19, 2019, federal prosecutors in New York charged Metropolitan Correctional Center guards Michael Thomas and Tova Noel with creating false records, and with conspiracy, after video footage obtained by prosecutors revealed that Epstein had, against regulation, been in his cell unchecked for eight hours prior to being found dead.
 On May 22, 2021, the two guards admitted they falsified records but were spared from any time behind bars under a deal with federal prosecutors.
 As part of a deferred prosecution agreement, on May 25, both officers pleaded guilty to falsifying records and conspiracy to defraud the United States.
-They were sentenced to six months supervisory release and will be required to perform 100 hours of community service.
+They were sentenced to six months supervisory release and were required to perform 100 hours of community service.
+On December 19, 2023, New York judge Loretta Preska ordered a list with names of more than 170 Epstein associates to be unsealed on January 1, 2024.
+Anyone on the list had until January 1 to appeal to have their name removed.

+In February 2025, the second Trump administration's attorney general Pam Bondi stated that Jeffrey Epstein's client list was "sitting on my desk" for review, and in June, Elon Musk alleged that President Trump himself was in the Epstein files.
+On July 8, Bondi and FBI head Kash Patel announced that there was no client list, no evidence that Epstein had blackmailed anyone, that Epstein had killed himself, and released footage showing a partial view of a common area and obscured view of the stairs leading to Epstein's cell block—though that footage was not able to be independently verified.
+A minute was found missing from the footage soon after, where the clock jumps from 11:58:58 to 12:00:00.
+A Wired investigation found that the video had been modified despite the FBI's claim that it was raw, and that nearly three minutes were cut out of the video.
+CBS News cited an unnamed government official, who said that the video had been deliberately edited to remove a minute, and an unedited version is in possession of the FBI.